jurosh/node-sourcetree-config-manager/README.md

 # Usage

+`install --save sourcetree-config-manager`

 Supported operations:

-- Append new project at the end of user project listing
+- Append new project at the end of user project listing (`appendItemToConfig(pathToGitProject, projectName)`)

 See `example-usage/` folder for real project example.

 **!
 Please close SourceTree before running script.**

+# Notes

 Before doing any file operation backup file will be created near to accessing config file.

-# Notes

 *Tested with:*